 Why Are These Deer in a Garden?

 The simple answer is that deer are herbivores and gardens contain plants!
-However some plants, such as rhubarb, are poisonous for them.
+However, some plants, such as rhubarb, are poisonous for them.
 They eat between six and eight percent of their body weight in a day.

 If these are Key deer, there may be a reason why they are in the garden.
 Some of the deer’s feeding grounds have been destroyed by hurricanes in the area over the last decades.
-Their habitat is also being destroyed by human developments.
+Their habitat is also being destroyed by human development.
 So, these guys are making themselves at home in urban areas.
-There is plenty of footage online of these deer in gardens, commercial buildings and construction sites.
+There is plenty of footage online of these deer in gardens, commercial buildings, and construction sites.
 Some residents put fresh drinking water out for them and encourage them to visit their homes.
 The good news is that they are surviving surprisingly well in built-up areas.

 However, as they become more reliant on humans, they have to spend more time close to roads which is very dangerous for them.
 Drivers in the area need to be alert for them!